Bettercallme1/static-content/docs/terms-of-service.md

   - Failure to comply with these provisions or the licensing agreement may result in Bettercallme initiating a domain dispute against the registrant.

 ### 13. How do I delete my account?

-a.
 You can delete your Bettercallme account in the 'settings' section of your account.
 Deleting your account will permanently remove your profile, messages, videos, and balance.
 This action is irreversible, and your account cannot be restored.

 ### 14. Who is responsible for any loss or damage suffered by you?